Mastering Apache Airflow: A Comprehensive Guide to Workflow Automation and Orchestration

 Airflow allows users to define workflows as code.
 This gives you the freedom to use the tools, libraries, and systems that suit your needs best.

-Airflow provides a UI for monitoring workflows in real-time, giving you visibility into task execution, retries, logs, and more.
+Airflow offers a powerful UI to monitor workflows in real time.
+You get clear visibility into task execution, retries, logs, and overall progress as your workflows run.

-With a rich ecosystem of plugins and integrations, you can easily extend Airflow’s functionality to integrate with tools like Hadoop, Spark, AWS, Google Cloud, and more.
+With its wide ecosystem of plugins and integrations, Airflow can easily connect with tools like Hadoop, Spark, AWS, and Google Cloud, giving you endless expansion options.

 Understanding How Apache Airflow Works